The Cat in the Hat Comes Back

 The Cat in the Hat Comes Back is a 1958 children's book written and illustrated by American author Theodor Geisel under his pen name Dr. Seuss.
 Published by Random House as one of its five original Beginner Books, it is the sequel to The Cat in the Hat (1957).
 In the book, the Cat in the Hat leaves a pink stain in the bathtub and spreads it around the house while cleaning it.
 He unveils a series of increasingly small cats from beneath his hat until the smallest one lifts his hat and unleashes a force called Voom that cleans away the pink stain.
 The book uses under 300 distinct words with a plot inspired by Geisel's earlier story "The Strange Shirt Spot" (1951).
 It reuses several aspects of The Cat in the Hat, such as poor weather preventing the children from playing and the absence of an adult figure.
 The children are quicker to confront the Cat compared to the first book, and the character of Sally engages more with other characters instead of staying silent.

-The Cat in the Hat Comes Back was well-received but did not garner as much critical praise as The Cat in the Hat.
-A live-action film adaptation was planned but ultimately canceled after the failure of the 2003 Cat in the Hat film.
+The Cat in the Hat Comes Back was well-received, but did not garner as much critical praise as the original book.
+A live-action film adaptation was planned, but was ultimately canceled after the critical failure of the 2003 Cat in the Hat film.